Training Transitive and Commutative Multimodal Transformers with LoReTTa: Theoretical analysis

 where $J_f$ is the Jacobian of $f$.
-The iterative application of the Taylor rule yields a similar error propagation formula for longer chains.
+By iteratively applying the Taylor rule, a more general error propagation formula is obtained for longer chains.
 Intuitively, errors from the first transitions are amplified more and more.
-However, because we use the predicted $x_3$ to reconstruct $x_1$, we can actually bound the error $e_{1,3} := J_f(x_3 | f(x_2 | x_1)) J_f(x_2 | x_1) e_{1,2} + e_{2,3}$.
+However, because we use the predicted $x_3$ to reconstruct $x_1$, we can actually bound the error term $e_{1,3} := J_f(x_3 | f(x_2 | x_1)) J_f(x_2 | x_1) e_{1,2} + e_{2,3}$.
 Recall that we have a ground truth $x_1$ for which the following is true

 Since we are minimizing the reconstruction error of $x_1$ given $\hat{x}_3 = x_3 + e_{1,3}$ during backpropagation, the error terms $e_{1,2}$ and $e_{2,3}$ must be bounded.
 And since they make up the error term $e_{1,3}$, it too must be bounded, as long as $f$ and $J_f$ are.